nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/practices/definition-of-ready-dor.md

 ---
 **WARNING: Definition of Ready can result in significant anti-patterns in teams.**

-_Developers should NEVER take Backlog Item into a Sprint that they do not fully understand and agree, as a team, that there is a reasonable likelihood of being successful._
+_As a general rule Developers should not take Backlog Item into a Sprint that they do not fully understand and agree, as a team, that there is a reasonable likelihood of being successful._

 A Definition of Ready often results in a lack of refinement with the Scrum Team and thus a lack of understanding of the Backlog Items.
 Refer to the [Backlog Item Format](/Project-Management/Agile-Ways-of-Working/Complementary-Practices/Writing-Backlog-Items) that you have chosen for what might be contained within it.
 If you MUST have a DoR then consider: